MeredithU/lunch_tracker_cf/README.md

-An app to track someones lunch.
+An app to track someone's lunch.